ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

 We all love Docker, and if you don't, you should.

 Docker is a great tool that allows us to create containers with our applications and run them in any environment.
 But what if we want to deploy our containers in a VPS?
-Too complicated?
-Not at all!
 In this post, I will show you how to deploy your Docker containers in a VPS using Github Actions.

 ## What are we going to do?